Dublin, California: Top employers

 According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are:

 Arts and culture

 The annual Saint Patrick's Day celebration includes a 5K Fun Run and Walk, a pancake breakfast, a two-day festival, and a parade.
 The parade is popular with residents and visitors from outside Dublin alike and has been growing in popularity each year.
-It is sponsored by the Dublin Host Lions Club and features bands and colorful floats.
+It is sponsored by the Dublin Rotary Club and features bands and colorful floats.
 The Dublin firefighters sponsor the pancake breakfast, and tours of the firehouse are popular with children.
 The festival continues all weekend and features food, games, kiddie rides, arts & crafts, and information about local organizations.
 The festival had been held near the end of the parade route in Shamrock Village on Amador Valley Blvd but was relocated to the Civic Center on Dublin Blvd in 2007, moving it closer to the growing population in the eastern part of Dublin.